Read more

 Learn more about Giving on adyen.com.

-With our Giving feature, you can give your shoppers the option to donate to a charity after they made a purchase in your store.
+With Giving, you can give your shoppers the option to donate to a nonprofit organization after they made a purchase in your store.

-Before your charity can receive donations, they need to be onboarded and we need to configure Giving for your merchant account.
+Before the nonprofit can receive donations, they need to be onboarded and Giving needs to be configured.
 The payment terminal will then prompt for a donation either:

 - Automatically after every payment.
 This is possible with all integrations and with standalone terminals.